-The development is located in the suburb of East Maitland, positioned south-east of the Maitland City Council Local Government Area, approximately 3.5km east of the Maitland Town Centre.
-Newcastle Street (New England Highway) is towards the northeast of the site.
+The development is located in the suburb of East Maitland, approximately 3.5km east of the Maitland Town Centre.
+Newcastle Street (New England Highway) is towards the north-east of the site.
 The area is characterised by general residential development of varying densities, including but not limited to single dwellings on average allotments, dual occupancies, and higher density multi-dwelling housing developments.

-The East Maitland Town Centre is 350m to the east and Greenhills Commercial Centre is approximately1.1km south of the subject site.
+The East Maitland Town Centre is located 350m to the east and Greenhills Commercial Centre is approximately 1.1km south of the subject site.
 The Maitland Railway Line is situated 550m east of the development site.
 A local park is situated fronting Brisbane Street, adjoining Park Street, approximately 330m from the site frontage.

-The development site is connected to the road network via predominantly local roads, with the exception of Newcastle Street (New England Highway) to the north-east.
+The development site is connected to the road network via predominantly local roads, with the exception of Newcastle Street (New England Highway) to the northeast.
 Vehicular access to the site is provided by Park Street, with access via William Street (north), Brisbane Street (west) and Rous Street (south).